nixfanboy/WrathNet/README.md

 # WrathNet
 Simple Java Networking Engine for any application, from Chat Clients to Game Engines.
 The engine is well multi-threaded and configurable.
-Configuration options will be posted later.

-Support for Encryption will also be added soon.

  <a href="https://github.com/EpicTaco/WrathNet/wiki">Check The Wiki for Code Examples</a>